Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Ford Fusion Insurance
+How to Shop for Cheaper Ford Fusion Insurance

-Finding better rates on auto insurance not only requires being safe and accident-free, but also having a good credit score, refrain from filing small claims, and consideration of higher deductibles.
-Compare rates every time your policy renews by requesting quotes from direct car insurance companies, and also from local auto insurance providers.
+Finding better rates on insurance for a Ford Fusion takes being a safe and courteous driver, having a good credit score, refrain from filing small claims, and possibly raising deductibles.
+Take the time to comparison shop every other policy renewal by requesting quotes from direct car insurance companies, and also from insurance agencies where you live.

-- Youthful drivers are the costliest to insure, with the cost nearing $436 per month if comprehensive and collision insurance is included
+- Teenage drivers are expensive to insure, with the cost nearing $436 per month if comprehensive and collision insurance is included

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.